- End of Fall Semester Details

 - What Our Plans Include – and What to Expect on Campus

 - Frequently Asked Questions

 This is unlike any other time in Keene State’s history – so life isn’t the same this fall.
-It will be new for all of us.
-We’re Owls United more than ever, and because we’re in this together our semester together is going to be great.
-Take care for yourself and everyone around you, and be on the lookout for more information from our #OwlsUnited education campaign, including our first video, below, as well as signs on campus and social media posts to share with people you know in our community.
+It is new for all of us.
+We’re Owls United more than ever, and because we’re in this together our semester together is going to be great - we’re more than halfway through.
+Take care for yourself and everyone around you, and be on the lookout for more information from our #OwlsUnited education campaign.

 Please download the poster or graphic below to print or use in email, documents and other electronic communications to spread the word that we are #OwlsUnited at Keene State.